Tooth Extraction: Procedure, Risks And Recovery

 - General anesthesia, which is also delivered via an IV, but completely puts you asleep and you are unaware of everything.

-If you choose a combination of local and nitrous oxide for your simple tooth extractions, you’ll be able to drive yourself home after your procedure.
+If you choose a combination of local and nitrous oxide for your simple extractions, you’ll be able to drive yourself home after your procedure.

-With a simple tooth extraction, recovery time may be easier.
+With a simple extraction, recovery time may be easier.
 You may only need to take the day off work or school, and manage your discomfort with prescription or over-the-counter pain medication.

-Surgical tooth extractions refers to a process which involves the removal of the teeth that has not erupted yet or are invisible , from ones mouth.The reasons for this might include:
+Surgical extractions refers to a process which involves the removal of the teeth that has not erupted yet or are invisible , from ones mouth.The reasons for this might include:

 - If the patient has wisdom teeth that are impacted and is hurting a lot.